Marta Salgado: Early life

 Marta Victoria Salgado Henríquez was born on 23 March 1947 in Arica, Chile to Marta Henríquez Corvacho and Santiago Salgado Cano.
-Her family, which includes her brother, Santiago, and sister, Sonia were of African descent.
+Her family, which includes her brother, Santiago, and sister, Sonia, is of African descent.
 She grew up in Arica, an area in which the majority of descendants of African slaves who arrived during the colonial period lived.
 Her mulatto parents experienced the government's objectives to "Chileanize" the region which had previously been part of Peru.
 Those residents who refused to nationalize as Chileans, were pushed out through forced emigration and those who remained, attempted to hide their ancestry to blend into the larger society.

 After completing her secondary education, Salgado earned a degree in preschool education from the Universidad de Chile.
 She furthered her education at the Universidad de Tarapacá, acquiring a degree in public administration and completed postgraduate studies at UC earning certificates in community organization, gender, and planning and development.